 Environmentalism was a common practice at the Kaiser shipyards long before Earth Day.

 Recycling didn’t start with Earth Day in 1970 — a date that many consider to be the birth date of the modern environmental movement.
-Reuse of materials has been a practice for many years, especially during shortages of raw materials.
+The reuse of materials has been a practice for many years, especially during shortages of raw materials.

 During World War II, the effort to build massive ships also created mountains of industrial trash.
 And while all resources were prioritized for winning the war against fascism, everyone was encouraged to step up to produce as efficiently as possible.
 At the Kaiser shipyards, that also meant recycling.